 It uses the Desktop(Live), Alternate(Install), or Server disc as a base, and then allows for user customization.
-You can basically customize the entire environment, such as add/remove software, change the default look (splash, themes, fonts, wallpaper, etc.), add desktop links, etc. Reconstructor: Creating Your Own Ubuntu Distribution
+You can basically customize the entire environment, such as add/remove software, change the default look (splash, themes, fonts, wallpaper, etc.), add desktop links, etc. Funny And Interesting Linux Commands - Part II - MyLinuxBook.
 In part-I of this article series, we covered many interesting and funny Linux command line utilities.

 I am pretty sure, many readers would connect to me, when I say, such commands and utilities work as great stress relievers in between the work.
 So, definitely, we want more.
 So here in this article, we shall discuss more such interesting command including a few games.
 Excited?
-Funny And Interesting Linux Commands - Part II - MyLinuxBook | MyLinuxBook
+The funny side of Linux command line - MyLinuxBook.
+Have you ever seen a train running on Linux command line?

-Albert Cardona - Tips from an Ubuntu user home | lab | find me | science | publications | software | toolbox | site map Centered mostly around Ubuntu, dwm and gnome, which is what I use, and also a few applications such as Blender.
+Have you ever seen ‘Tom and Jerry’ on Linux command line?
+Well, working on Linux command line is not that serious always.
+What is UPR?
+Albert Cardona - Tips from an Ubuntu user.
+Home | lab | find me | science | publications | software | toolbox | site map Centered mostly around Ubuntu, dwm and gnome, which is what I use, and also a few applications such as Blender.

-Ubuntu 13.04 Raring Ringtail And here we go again.
 Ubuntu 13.04 Raring Ringtail was released almost a month ago and unlike previous releases, this has been more of a silent affair.
 Mainstream blogs and news websites didn't cover much about the release.
+How to install GNOME 3.8 on Ubuntu.
 If you want to try Ubuntu 13.04, but prefer a different desktop than Unity, Jack Wallen shows you how you can install the latest iteration of GNOME Shell (3.8) and why you should give it a try.

 Ubuntu 13.04 has recently hit and, from my perspective, it's a "raring" hit.
 And though I find Unity one of the finest user interfaces available, there are those that haven't had the same experience.
 For those people, I'm going to run a short series on installing other desktops, so you don't have to avoid the Ubuntu experience.
 In this first entry, I'm going to illustrate how you can get the latest release of GNOME installed and running.
-How to install GNOME 3.8 on Ubuntu
+Fuduntu: An Innovative Old Linux Revisited.
 By Jack M.

 GermainLinuxInsider 02/27/13 5:00 AM PT Ease of navigation, better battery performance, Fedora-style functionality; how can Linux users not find the fun in Fuduntu?
-Fuduntu: An Innovative Old Linux Revisited | Reviews | LinuxInsider
+How to change your privacy settings in Ubuntu's Unity Dash.
 Jack Wallen shows you how to protect your privacy by changing a setting in Ubuntu Unity's search dash.

 As many of you already know, I'm a big fan of Ubuntu Unity.
 Although, admittedly, I was very much opposed to the new desktop -- it very quickly grew on me.
-How to change your privacy settings in Ubuntu's Unity Dash
+How To Roll Your Own 13.04 Ubuntu Gnome Remix.
 Well now that news is out in the wild that Ubuntu Gnome 13.04 is now an official Ubuntu derivative, you’re probably wanting to test it out.

 Problem is, there is no ISO for it.
 That makes it pretty hard to try it out… We were expecting to find an ISO ourselves after the news broke and came up short, and because of that, we decided to simply ‘roll our own’.
-How To Roll Your Own 13.04 Ubuntu Gnome Remix
+Cleaning up a Ubuntu GNU/Linux system If you're new here, you may want to subscribe to my RSS feed and if you have questions related to your ubuntu system post question to our forums.